-A subfamily of TGF is bone morphogenic protein (BMP).
+A subfamily of TGF is a bone morphogenic protein (BMP).
 BMP has been shown to induce the formation of new bone in research studies in both animals and humans.
 This is of great significance to the surgeon who places dental implants.
-By adding PRP and BMP to the implant site with bone substitute particles, the dental implant surgeon, Dr. Lee or Dr. DeFelice, can now grow bone more predictably and faster than ever before.
+By adding PRP and BMP to the implant site with bone substitute particles, the dental implant surgeons can now grow bone more predictably and faster than ever before.

 PRP Has Many Clinical Applications